kevinboone/cpm-ls/README.md

 This implementation is, of course, much simpler than the Linux one, because CP/M stores only a rudimentary set of information about a file, and does not support directories.

+Features:

+- Sorts files in a variety of ways
+- Wide listing fits to width
+- Long listing shows file attributes and sizes
+- Supports Unix-style and CP/M-style command-line switches

 ## Usage